-You can’t explain how it keeps happening.
+You cannot explain how it keeps happening.
 You just know that every time you try to stand up for yourself, you end up feeling guilty, confused, and exhausted.
 And the original issue?
 It vanishes.
 It never gets resolved.

-Here’s the general playbook:
+Here is the general playbook:

 • Phase 1: Idealization.
 The manipulator showers you with attention, praise, and affection.
 You feel special.
 This builds trust and emotional dependency.